ErikBuer/ArrayRadiation.jl/docs/src/Examples/element_radiation_pattern.md

 # Element Radiation Pattern

-The package is bundeled with the radiation pattern of some typical antennas.
+The package is bundled with the radiation pattern of some typical antennas.

 ## Cosine Taper